Ibexian/EastMeetsKitchen/_posts/2016-08-10-vegan-toffee-panna-cotta.md

     <img src="/images/221-8.jpg">
 </figure>

 I personally prefer toffee or chocolate because stevia does leave a bit of a bitter aftertaste.
 Because toffee and chocolate naturally have bitter undertones, the result of the stevia aftertaste is mitigated.
-My recommendation for people new to stevia is still to opt for half stevia and half your typical sweetener.
+My recommendation for people new to stevia is still to opt for half stevia and half your usual sweetener.
 I can hardly tell there is a substitute when I do this.